Phactum/taxiride-blueprint/ddd/README.md

 1. Whenever a value needs to be calculated (e.g. x business-days as a timer-event definition) ![Camunda Modeller](./readme/timer_propertiespanel.png)
 1. Whenever a task needs to fulfill its functionality (e.g. service-task) ![Camunda Modeller](./readme/task_propertiespanel.png)

-In both cases a method of the wired service needs to be called (1. to calculate a value; 2. to complete a task)
+In both cases a method of the wired service needs to be called (1. to calculate a value; 2. to complete a task).
+The method has to be annotated to mark it as mapped (for details read next sections).

 #### Domain-entity argument

+As mentioned in section [Process-specific domain-aggregate](#Process-specific_domain-aggregate) for each workflow a JPA entity-record is used as a domain-aggregate.
+So, whenever a service-method is called there is one argument accept: The domain-aggergate-entity which holds the object for the current workflow.

 #### Software-first approach

-In this situation the name of the
+In this situation for the name of the BPMN expression the name of the method has to be used (e.g. `sendAcceptedMail`):

 ```java
 @WorkflowTask